 Fluctuations in the prevailing foreign currency exchange rates can affect the Groups financial position and cash flows - 'On' and 'Off' Balance Sheet.
 The bank manages part of the foreign exchange risks through basic derivatives products and hedges (such as forward and swap).
-The risk is also managed by ensuring that all risk taken by the Group are within approved limits.
-In addition to adherence to regulatory limits, Zenith bank established various internal limits (such as the banks non-VAR models, overall Overnight and Intra-day positions), Dealer limits, as well as individual currency among others limits which are monitored on a regular basis.
-These limits are set with the aim of minimizing the Group's risk exposures to exchange rates volatilities to an acceptable level.
+It is also managed by ensuring that all risk taken by the Group are within approved limits.
+In addition to adherence to regulatory limits, Zenith bank established various internal limits (such as the banks non-VAR models, overall overnight and Intra-day positions), Dealer limits, as well as individual currency limits, etc which are monitored on a regular basis.
+These limits are set with the aim of minimizing the Group's exposures to exchange rate volatilities and keep same within acceptable level.